xbonell/outer-rim/README.md

 # Outer Rim

-A Docker Compose setup for nginx-proxy with automatic SSL certificate management using Let's Encrypt, featuring a hybrid architecture that supports both Docker containers and native services.
+A Docker Compose-based reverse proxy solution for hosting multiple web applications across multiple domains, with automatic SSL certificate management via Let's Encrypt.

 ## Overview

 This project provides a reverse proxy solution using nginx-proxy with automatic SSL certificate generation and renewal through Let's Encrypt.
-It's perfect for hosting multiple web applications behind a single domain with automatic HTTPS, including support for native services running outside of Docker containers.
+It's perfect for hosting multiple web applications across multiple domains with automatic HTTPS.
+While primarily designed for Docker containers, it can also be configured to proxy to native services running outside Docker.

 ## Features

 - **Reverse Proxy**: Routes traffic to multiple containers based on hostnames
 - **Automatic SSL**: Let's Encrypt certificates are automatically generated and renewed
-- **Hybrid Architecture**: Supports both Docker containers and native services
-- **Docker Integration**: Seamlessly works with Docker containers
+- **Docker Integration**: Seamlessly works with Docker containers via environment variables
-- **Native Service Support**: Custom nginx configuration for non-Docker services
 - **Easy Setup**: Simple configuration with Docker Compose
 - **Security Focused**: Comprehensive security measures and monitoring
+- **Native Service Support**: Can be configured to proxy to services running outside Docker (requires manual setup)

 ## Prerequisites